-CODAC recognizes the importance of the family.
+CODAC recognizes the importance of the family, including biological family and the family we choose.
 When a person has health issues, it often impacts family relationships.
 CODAC offers education and support to families of CODAC members to help them understand your illness and help you through the recovery process.